hananazmy972/Image-Processing-Project/README.md

   - Add Gaussian noise to simulate real-world conditions.
   - Remove noise using Gaussian blurring.
 - **Histogram Equalization**: Enhance image contrast by redistributing pixel intensity.
+- **Show Histogram**: Generate and display histograms to analyze the distribution of pixel intensity values in images.

 ## Algorithms Description